New Work to Asia Fund 2020

-This programme supports the development of new, high-quality New Zealand work for presentation in targeted territories in Asia.
-This fund replaces the Asia/NZ Co-commissioning Fund.
+This fund supports the development of new, high-quality New Zealand work for presentation in targeted territories in Asia.

 Who can apply